 Here's why Southwest is assigning seats — and what it means for customers

-The new policies will affect how customers select seats and board planes.
-Southwest passengers, including longtime fans of the open seating policy, will also now be able to choose different types of seats for a price, including those with more legroom.
-These changes could affect ticket costs across the board, according to experts, although Southwest has not addressed pricing, or indicated that regular seat costs will change.
+The shift will affect how customers of the discount carrier select seats and board planes.
+Southwest passengers, including longtime fans of the open seating policy, will also be able to choose different types of seats for a price, including those offering more legroom.
+These changes could affect ticket costs across the board, according to experts, although Southwest has not addressed pricing or indicated that regular seat costs will change.

-Some experts are cheering the move, saying it's an improvement for both passengers and the airline.
+Some experts are cheering the move, saying it amounts to an improvement for both passengers and the airline.

 "Southwest's decision to start assigning seats and plan to add extra-legroom seats prove an old dog can learn new tricks," Henry Harteveldt, president of Atmosphere Research Group, told CBS News.
 "It will make their flights more orderly and comfortable.
 And it should also improve the airline's bottom line as well."